 - Sec.
 26. 1.
 Except as otherwise provided in subsection 2, a provider may not provide debt-management services to an individual who it reasonably should know resides in this State at the time it agrees to provide the services, unless the provider is registered under this chapter. - 2.
 If a provider is registered under this chapter, subsection 1 does not apply to an employee or agent of the provider. - 3.
 The Commissioner shall maintain and publicize a list of the names of all registered providers. - Sec.
 27. 1.
-An application for registration as a provider must be in a form prescribed by the Commissioner. - 19 2.
-Subject to adjustment of dollar amounts pursuant to 20 subsection 6 of section 54 of this act, an application for 21 registration as a provider must be accompanied by: - (a) The fee established by the Commissioner; - (b) The bond required by section 35 of this act; - (c) Identification of all trust accounts required by section 44 of this act and an irrevocable consent authorizing the Commissioner to review and examine the trust accounts; - (d) Evidence of insurance in the amount of \$250,000: - (1) Against the risks of dishonesty, fraud, theft and other misconduct on the part of the applicant or a director, employee or agent of the applicant; - (2) Issued by an insurance company authorized to do business in this State and rated at least A or equivalent by a nationally recognized rating organization approved by the Commissioner: - (3) With a deductible not exceeding \$5,000; - 36 (4) Payable for the benefit of the applicant, this State and 37 individuals who are residents of this State, as their interests may 38 appear; and - (5) Not subject to cancellation by the applicant or the insurer until 60 days after written notice has been given to the Commissioner; - 42 (e) Proof of compliance with NRS 360.760 to 360.798, 43 inclusive; and
+An application for registration as a provider must be in a form prescribed by the Commissioner.

+- 2. Subject to adjustment of dollar amounts pursuant to subsection 6 of section 54 of this act, an application for registration as a provider must be accompanied by: - (a) The fee established by the Commissioner; - (b) The bond required by section 35 of this act; - (c) If the debt-management services to be provided by the provider will include the development and implementation of debt-management plans, identification of all trust accounts required by section 44 of this act and an irrevocable consent authorizing the Commissioner to review and examine the trust accounts; - (d) Evidence of insurance in the amount of \$250,000: - (1) Against the risks of dishonesty, fraud, theft and other misconduct on the part of the applicant or a director, employee or agent of the applicant; - (2) Issued by an insurance company authorized to do business in this State and rated at least A or equivalent by a nationally recognized rating organization approved by the Commissioner; - (3) With a deductible not exceeding \$5,000; - (4) Payable for the benefit of the applicant, this State and individuals who are residents of this State, as their interests may appear; and - (5) Not subject to cancellation by the applicant or the insurer until 60 days after written notice has been given to the Commissioner; - (e) Proof of compliance with NRS 360.760 to 360.798, inclusive; and - (f) If the applicant is exempt from taxation, evidence of nonprofit and tax-exempt status applicable to the applicant under the Internal Revenue Code, 26 U.S.C. § 501. - Sec.
+28. An application for registration must be signed under oath and include: - 1.
+The applicant's name, principal business address and telephone number and all other business addresses in this State, electronic mail addresses and Internet website addresses; - 2.
+All names under which the applicant conducts business; - 3.
+The address of each location in this State at which the applicant will provide debt-management services or a statement that the applicant will have no such location; - 4.
+The name and home address of each officer and director of the applicant and each person that owns at least 10 percent of the applicant;